-Saved from Callback Hell — SitePoint
+Saved from Callback Hell - SitePoint

 buildFerociousCats.
 This technique is powerful when coupled with callbacks in async programming.
 The contract executes asynchronously and gains the

 data it needs, all with sound programming.
 The contract gains the freedom it needs as it gets decoupled from the implementation.
-Code that is beautiful uses JavaScriptʼs flexibility to its own advantage.
+Beautiful code uses JavaScriptʼs flexibility to its own advantage.

 The rest of what needs to happen becomes self-evident.
-One can do:
+We can do this:

 buildFerociousCats('', 'Panther', getJaguar);